Open-Science-Community-Saudi-Arabia/OLS3/README.md

 - A meeting with Serah from the carpentries, discussed the limittaion of building local community in MENA.
 - I recived a serval opportunities to talk about OSCSA

+### News - Week 13
+- Book graduation slots
+- Go over the presentation
+- Discuss translationg the vidos of the OSL3
+- Assignment

 ## My Resources: